oracle/truffleruby/doc/contributor/profiling.md

 # Profiling TruffleRuby

 There is no shortage of tools for profiling TruffleRuby.
 When running in JVM mode, we can use standard JVM tooling, such as VisualVM and Java Flight Recorder.
-When run as a native image we can use callgrind from the valgrind tool suite and other system tools, such as strace.
-As an instrumented Truffle language, we can also use Truffle's profiling capabilities.
+When run as a native image we can use callgrind from the Valgrind tool suite and other system tools, such as strace.
+As an instrumented Truffle language, we can also use Truffle's profiling capabilities and other [user tools](../user/tools.md).
 For a broad enough definition of profiling, we can also use the Ideal Graph Visualizer (IGV) and C1 Visualizer to inspect Graal's output.

 This document is less about how to use each tool and more about suggestions for extracting the most useful information from the tools, assuming basic knowledge of their usage.

-## Truffle Profiling

-Truffle provides both a CPU sampler and a CPU tracer.
-To see the full list of options, run `jt ruby --help:tools`.
-By default, the output is a histogram format that looks quite similar to gprof's flat profile and it is printed directly to STDOUT.

-### CPU Tracer

-The CPU tracer can be invoked via `jt ruby --cputracer`.
-It provides method invocation counts, but not elapsed time.
-It can be a good way to see which methods should be optimized or for discovering calls that are being called more frequently than expected.

-### CPU Sampler

-The CPU sampler can be invoked via `jt ruby --cpusampler`.
-It provides sampled execution times for both the total time of the method call (i.e., the method & its subcalls) and just the method's execution time (i.e., ignoring calls made from the method).
-It does not provide invocation counts.

 ### Creating a Flame Graph